lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 > <bytes32\> is the `typeId` passed to the `universalReceiver(..)` function.

-If there is no address existing under these data keys, execution continue normally till the emission of the event.
+If there is no address stored under these data keys, execution continue normally until the emission of the event.

 _Triggers the **[ValueReceived](#valuereceived)** event when a the call is associated with value._